robbert-vdh/yabridge/README.md

   namespace while the host is not sandboxed, then you'll have to use the `YABRIDGE_NO_WATCHDOG` environment variable to disable the watchdog timer.
 If you know what this means then you probably know what you're doing.
-In that case, you may also want to use `YABRIDGE_TEMP_PATH` to choose a different directory for yabridge to store its sockets and other temporary files in.
+In that case, you may also want to use `YABRIDGE_TEMP_DIR` to choose a different directory for yabridge to store its sockets and other temporary files in.

 ## Performance tuning